magento/merchdocs/src/configuration/configuration-basic.md

     content: A Magento installation can include multiple websites, stores, and views in different languages, all managed from the same Admin.
     url: /stores/websites-stores-views.html

-  - title: B2B Capabilities
+  - title: <span class="b2b-only">B2B Capabilities</span>
-    content: Review the [B2B Basics]({% link stores/b2b-basics.md %}) to understand the B2B capabilities, best practices, and how to configure them for your website.
+    content: Review the B2B features to understand the B2B tools, best practices, and how to configure them for your website.
-    url: /stores/b2b-basics.html
+    url: /quick-tour/b2b-quick-start.html

   - title: Industry Compliance
     content: Merchants are responsible to meet industry guidelines for maintaining a secure environment, and to meet the legal requirements and best practices for online merchants in their jurisdiction.